isorna/dropcommander/docs/en/dzc/rules/transports.md

 ## Shooting At Transports

 If a Transport unit is destroyed while there are units embarked, the controlling player **rolls 1D3**.
-On a 3 there is no effect, but on a 1-2, each unit embarked suffers that many **Energy 10 automatic hits.** Passive Countermeasures may be used as normal against these hits.
+On a 3 there is no effect, but on a 1-2, each unit embarked suffers that many **Energy 10 automatic hits**.
+Passive Countermeasures may be used as normal against these hits.

 After applying any damage, place the embarked unit on the board within 2" of the destroyed Transport before removing it.
 If any units cannot be placed (due to impassable scenery or other units being in the way for example), they are also destroyed.